01-edu/public/subjects/devops/calculator/README.md

 Each function will receive two arguments, the left number and the right number, and return the result of the operation.

-The functions assume the input is valid, so the input should be checked before to call the functions.
+The functions assume that the input is valid, so the input must be checked before calling the functions.

 > The functions will also be tested individually, so it is important to name each function exactly as above, the behavior of the functions have to match the exercise instructions.